 Typical Venue for a Vendor Briefing

-Vendor briefings are typically 30-60 minutes in length with 1-2 analysts and are conducted via phone using Gartner's audio conference bridge.
+Vendor briefings are typically 30-60 minutes in length with 1-2 analysts and are conducted via phone using Gartner's web conferencing platform.
 Dialing instructions are provided upon analyst confirmation.
 Audio briefings are recorded and accessible by Gartner analysts after the call.
 Face-to-face briefings are infrequent and are scheduled at the analyst's discretion and based upon analyst travel requirements.

 The best approach is to provide the analysts with a concise story that clearly presents all your major points in less than five minutes.
 Who are you?
 What does your company do and why is it worth investigating?
 What services and products do you offer?
 Why do your customers buy your product or service?
 What business problems does it solve?
 What differentiates your product from existing products and services?
 Where do you fit in the market relative to your top competitors?
 When will you complete your next important milestones?
 More information on how to effectively interact with Gartner and deliver compelling briefing presentations to analysts can be found below: